pepsilad2222/UnfortunateTeam/README.md

 what contribution can be expected from me on this project?
 Whatever is asked of me to be done will be done.
 I will try to get it to close to, if not, perfection to the best of my ability.

+Projects can fail because of the people in the team and their inabiity to gel and communicate; that will not happen as Nathan and I wil keep eachother responsible.

 Nathan: